-Retail & Commercial Banking Business Group^{1}
+Retail & Commercial Banking Business Group1

-Income from loans and deposits, forex, derivatives and other operations increased as they accommodated needs arising from changes in the environment due to U.S. interest rate hikes and other factors.
-With regard to Mitsubishi UFJ Trust and Banking expenses, personnel and non-personnel Subsidiaries of Mitsubishi UFJ Securities expenses were curbed by the consolidation of branches.
-As a result, net operating profits
+Income from loans and deposits, forex. derivatives and other operations increased as they accommodated needs arising from changes in the environment due to U.S. interest rate hikes and other factors.
+With regard to expenses, personnel and non-personnel expenses were curbed by the consolidation of branches.
+As a result, net operating profits grew from the previous fiscal year.